 How to get to Suluban beach Uluwatu

-Suluban beach Bali is located in Uluwatu on the very southwestern tip of Bali.
-The best way to get here is on your rental scooter.
-You can easily rent scooters in the main tourist hubs throughout Bali such as Canggu, Seminyak, Kuta, Ubud, and Uluwatu.
+Suluban beach Bali is located in Uluwatu on the southwestern tip of the island.
+The best way to get here is on your rental motorbike.
+You can easily rent motorbikes in all the main tourist areas such as Uluwatu, Seminyak, Kuta, Canggu and Ubud.
 Make sure to have an international drivers license and always wear a helmet!

 Suluban beach entrance fee

 There are two entrances to Suluban beach Uluwatu.
 We always took the Single Fin entrance, and via both ways you need to walk down for about 10 minutes until you reach the beach.
-The beach is free to enter, but you must pay parking fee at both parkings.
+The beach is free to enter, but there is a parking fee at both parkings.

 Beach entrance parking fee: 3,000 IDR.

 Single Fin entrance parking fee: 5,000 IDR for a motorbike / 15,000 IDR for a car.

 The best time to visit Bali Suluban beach is during low tide.
 During that period the beach is, logically, wider so more space to relax.
 It’s also easier and safer to access and explore the Suluban Cave beach with its small rock openings that lead to the hidden beach with low tide.